- Fossil tree

 - P-Glycoprotein substrates: Ginkgo inhibits P-glycoprotein and can therefore interfere with drugs that are transported by P-glycoprotein (33).

 - Trazodone: Ginkgo extract was associated with coma in a patient with Alzheimer’s disease who was also taking trazodone (21).

 - Nonsteroidal Anti-inflammatory drugs (NSAIDS): Ginkgo can have additive anticoagulant/antiplatelet effects (31).

 - Efavirenz: Ginkgo may inhibit its effects (40) (51)

 - UGT (Uridine 5’-diphospho-glucuronosyltransferase) substrates: Ginkgo modulates UGT enzymes in vitro and can increase the side effects of drugs metabolized by them (42).

 - Amlodipine: Ginkgo leaf tablet, a multiherbal formula containing ginkgo, was shown to inhibit the metabolism of amlodipine in a rat model (57).

-Isorhamnetin, a compound present in ginkgo was shown to be a strong inhibitor of the human multidrug and toxic compounds extrusion transporter 1 (hMATE1), which is responsible for the final step of excretion of various xenobiotics in the kidney and liver (54).
+- MATE1 substrates: Isorhamnetin, a compound present in ginkgo was shown to be a strong inhibitor of the human multidrug and toxic compounds extrusion transporter 1 (hMATE1), responsible for the excretion of various drugs in the kidney and liver (54).